AndrewDongminYoo/docs-trunk-io-ko/merge/set-up-trunk-merge/merge-+-bazel.md

           trunk-token: ${{ secrets.TRUNK_ORG_API_TOKEN }}
 ```

 If your Bazel setup is not in the root of your repo then you can add `bazel-workspace-path: your_workspace_path` just below the `trunk-token`.
-Commit the new workflow back to your repo. to make it active.&#x20;
+Commit the new workflow back to your repo. to make it active.

-Now you can [submit a new pull request and test it](broken-reference). **Success!**
+Now you can [submit a new pull request and test it](../set-up-trunk-merge.md#submit-pull-requests). **Success!**